yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/replication.md

 Only the tablet leader can process user-facing write and read requests.
-Note that while this is the case for strongly consistent reads, YugaByte DB offers reading from **followers** with relaxed guarantees which is desired in some deployment models].
+Note that while this is the case for strongly consistent reads, YugaByte DB offers reading from **followers** with relaxed guarantees which is desired in some deployment models.
 All other tablet-peers are called followers and merely replicate data, and are available as hot standbys that can take over quickly in case the leader fails.

 ## Read-only replicas

-In addition to the core distributed consensus based replication, YugaByte DB extends Raft to add read-only replicas (aks observer nodes) that do not participate in writes but get a timeline consistent copy of the data inan asynchronous manner.
+In addition to the core distributed consensus based replication, YugaByte DB extends Raft to add read-only replicas (aks observer nodes) that do not participate in writes but get a timeline consistent copy of the data in an asynchronous manner.
 Nodes in remote  datacenters can thus be added in "read-only" mode.
 This is primarily for cases where latency of doing a distributed consensus based write is not tolerable for some workloads.
 This read-only node (or timeline-consistent node) is still strictly better than eventual consistency, because with the latter the application's view of the data can move back and forth in time and is hard to program to.